Best Restaurants in Budapest - Where to Have the Best Eats?

 There's a nice terrace on the street where you can enjoy your food in good weather while people-watching.

-Borkonyha is one of the few place in Budapest you cannot go wrong with!
+Borkonyha is one of the few places you cannot go wrong with!

 Onyx Restaurant - $$$$ Got a Michelin Star in 2011